-The Company has sufficient funding to complete the permitting of the Project and complete the commissioning of the Chvaletice demonstration plant and its operation for one year.
-Additional funding will be required for the continuous operation of the demonstration plant, execution of the EPCM services for the Project, additional land acquisitions, as well as the potential future construction of infrastructure and processing facilities for the Project and to advance the Company's North American strategy (Section 8 of this MD&A).
+The Company has sufficient funding to complete the permitting of the Chvaletice Project, complete the commissioning of the Chvaletice demonstration plant and its operation, and for general and administration expenses for approximately 12 months.
+Accordingly, additional funding will be required for the continuous operation of the demonstration plant, execution of the EPCM services for the Project, certain scheduled land acquisition and option payments as well as the potential future construction of infrastructure and processing facilities for the Project, and to advance the Company's North American strategy including the Bécancour Plant feasibility study and other development expenses related thereto (Section 8 of this MD&A).